dbarcelon/AgeRangerApplication/README.md

     To able to run the project I used npm, node.js, bower, gulp

       a.
-Please download first the npm and node.js
+Please download first the npm and node.js, GIT shell
       b.
 I used npm to install bower and gulp by entering the command below in npm console
           npm install -g bower
           npm install -g gulp